thumbliner/thumbliner/bio.md

 Even A.I. can translate, but it takes a human to judge.<br>

-All comments and questions are welcome, but please send three at a time.<br>
+All comments and remarks are welcome; please send three at a time.<br>

 cast [at] thumbliner [dot] com